eeyako/bootdev-search/README.md

 ### How to use
 ```
-usage: main.py [-h] [--index] [search]
+usage: main.py [-h] [--index] [--indexed-languages] [--languages LANGUAGES [LANGUAGES ...]] [search]

 Boot.Dev search

 positional arguments:
   search                a string to search

 options:
   -h, --help            show this help message and exit
   --index, -i           scrape and index boot.dev lessons, takes a while
+  --indexed-languages, -il
+                        prints the currently indexed languages and their last index date
+  --languages LANGUAGES [LANGUAGES ...], -l LANGUAGES [LANGUAGES ...]
+                        which programming languages to limit the search or indexing to
 ```

 ### Important